 There are many reasons to focus on your child’s behaviour and actions (rather than their personality or character) when delivering feedback.

 Fortunately, Harvard’s Center for Creative Leadership (CCL) developed a simple tool to do just that.
-This strategy, known as the Situation-Behaviour-Impact model, is easily adaptable for children.
+This strategy, known as the Situation-Behavior-Impact model, is easily adaptable for children.

 - Situation: note the time and place where a behaviour occurred

 - Behaviour: describe the behaviour (what you saw, heard, observed)

 - Impact: note how the behaviour affected your thoughts, feelings or actions

 For a younger child, this might look like: “At dinner tonight, when your sister accidentally took your cup (#1), you screamed and grabbed it back (#2).
 I felt frustrated and sent you to your room (#3).”

 The Kindness & Community Kit contains engaging activities that promote kindness and empathy development and enhance children's capacity to care about others.

 For an older child, it may look like: “This morning when we were talking about our holiday (#1), you interrupted Jessica while she was talking and said, ‘That’s stupid,’ before she had a chance to finish (#2).
 This left me feeling disappointed I wasn’t able to hear more from her (#3).”

 Next, encourage your child to reflect on the situation and set a goal for future behaviour.
 Because your feedback was neither judgmental nor generalised, your words are more likely to be heard and considered by your child.